 Michipicoten First Nation

-Donald is currently the President of the Board of Directors and has served as President for four years.
-He has been on the Board of Directors for six years.
+Donald is the Secretary/Treasurer and has been on the Board of Directors for seven years.
 He has a Bachelor of Social Work from Lakehead University as well as a Masters of Social Work from York University.
 Donald worked in the field of Child Welfare for over 31 years; 5 years for Alberta Social Services and 26 years for the Childs Aid Society of Algoma.
 All of his social work career occurred in rural communities and he was a Supervisor/Manager for 25 years.
 He has a Voluntary Social Services Management Certificate from York Univeristy and is a certified trainer for OACAS.
 At times, he taught college courses in Family Violence and Rural Social, and supervised College and University Field Placements.
 Donald has also written numerous social policies and funding proposals over the last 35 years.

 (Pic River First Nation)

 Chief Michele Solomon is a representative of Fort William First Nation.
 She has served on the Board for four years.
 She is currently employed as a Community Development Manager by the Ontario Native Women’s Association.
 She has five years of management experience, and twelve years of experience working in Mental Health and Addictions.
 Michele possesses a Social Service Worker Diploma and a Bachelor Arts Indigenous Learning.
 She has a certificate in Management Training from Schulich and has been on Council for Fort William First Nation for six years.